Well Water Quality and Testing

 Test Your Water

 Test your water every year to know you are drinking safe, healthy water.
-Because of the changing status of water quality, the Indiana State Department of Health (ISDH) recommends, at minimum, annual testing of private wells.
-The ISDH Health Laboratories manages the certification of drinking water laboratories who specialize in testing for pollutants.
+Because of the changing status of water quality, the Indiana Department of Health (IDOH) recommends, at minimum, annual testing of private wells.
+The IDOH Health Laboratories manages the certification of drinking water laboratories that specialize in testing for pollutants.

 Certified Drinking Water Laboratories in Indiana